-Sometimes blockage in the Air filter leads to stop reaching the sufficient in the engine of your bike and hence more fuel burns.
+Sometimes blockage in the Air filter leads to stop reaching the sufficient in your bike’s engine and hence more fuel burns.
 So this can be one of the reasons for black smoke.
-Inspect the air filters and if there is sometimes stuck so clean it properly or also you can replace if needed and lastly ensure time to time if they are fine or not.
+Inspect the air filters and if there is sometimes stuck so clean them correctly or can also replace them if needed and, lastly, ensure time to time if they are okay.

 Step 2: Piston Rings

 Your bikes piston rings should be inspected and ensure that it is good in condition.
-The work of piston is to avoid the infiltration of engine oil inside the combustion chamber of your bike’s engine.
-So this can be also the reason for black smoke in your dirt bike.
+The work of the piston is to avoid the infiltration of engine oil inside the combustion chamber of your bike’s engine.
+So this can also be the reason for black smoke in your dirt bike.

 Step 3: Fuel Additives

 To avoid the black smoke on the bike.
-Use good fuel additives as they will reduce the economy of fuel and make the performance of the engine lower.
+Use suitable fuel additives to reduce the economy of fuel and make the engine’s performance lower.